jorgemunozl/syncZ/README.md

-# 🚀 SyncZ - Beautiful Cross-Device File Synchronization
+# 🚀 SyncZ - Cross-Device File Synchronization

 SyncZ is a modern, user-friendly file synchronization tool designed to keep files synchronized between multiple devices over a local network.
 With its beautiful colored interface and intelligent features, it's perfect for syncing files between desktop, laptop, and mobile devices using Termux.